 Next, open up the newly created package.json, where we’ll add an NPM script to update your index at Algolia.
 Find “scripts”, and add the following:

-Algolia index output format has already been supported by the CleanWhite theme, so you can just build your site, then you’ll find a file called algolia.json in the root, which we can use to update your index in Algolia.
+Algolia index output format has already been supported by the CleanWhite theme, so you can just build your site, then you’ll find a file called algolia.json in your public directory, which we can use to update your index in Algolia.

 Generate index file: